bluiska/eHealthApplication/eHealthApp/src/README_DANIEL.md

 # eHealth Prediction Layer (PL)

-The ehealth Prediction Layer is a python-based layer that enables a health professional to perform predictions based on the activity data that the patient submits.
+The eHealth Prediction Layer is a python-based layer that enables a health professional to perform predictions based on the activity data that the patient submits.
 It uses the Flask web framework for developing and deploying a web application that hosts the prediction algorithm.
-The prediction algorithm is developed in Python.
-It utilizes the NAIVE BAYES CLASSIFIER ALGORITHM
+The prediction algorithm is a machine learning algorithm that was developed in Python.
+It utilizes the NAIVE BAYES CLASSIFIER ALGORITHM to predict and classify the activity data that the patient enters for today.
+The machine learning algorithm is trained used a training dataset that is designed to cover as may different scenarios (different age/gender/gp/sp/weight/exercise) as possible.
+The machine learning algorithm predicts the likelyhood of the patient developing coronary heart disease.

+Whenever a value is predicted, the parmeters and the predicted result is appended to the training dataset.
+This means that any future predictions will be more accurate as the prediction alogithm will constantly be learning and evolving from the users data.

+The eHealth Prediction Layer is designed to be a tool to aid the diagnostics that health professionals perform.

 ## Prerequisites